AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 that we encounter in everyday life in ordinary

-"numbering", determining the order, determining the
+"numbering", determining the order, stating the

 quantity something, "merchant counting".